intel/rohd-website/docs/_blog/2025-10-02-recursive-hw.md

-A second algorithm needed to maintain the PLRU tree is to manage 'hits' to a given `way`, making that `way` 'recently used', or to invalidate a `way`, making it available for use and marking it as LRU to enforce this.
+A second algorithm needed to maintain the PLRU tree is to manage 'hits' to a given `way`, making that `way` 'recently used', or to invalidate a `way`, making it available for use and marking it as LRU.
 Given a `way` to hit or invalidate, this algorithm needs to update the state of the PLRU tree and return it.

 ### Software PLRU Hit/Invalidate